 This review focuses on beginning reading interventions designed for use with students in grades K–3 (or ages 5–8), with a primary focus on increasing literacy skills.

-• Among interventions intended to provide basic literacy instruction, which ones improve reading skills (including alphabetics, reading fluency, comprehension, or general reading achievement) among students in grades K–3 (or ages 5–8)?
+- Among interventions intended to provide literacy instruction, which ones improve literacy skills (alphabetics, reading fluency, comprehension, and general reading achievement) among students in grades K–3?

-• Are some interventions more effective than others for certain types of reading skills?
+- Are some interventions more effective than others for certain types of literacy skills?

-• Are some interventions more effective for certain types of students, particularly students who have historically lagged behind in reading achievement?
+- Are some interventions more effective for certain types of students, particularly students who have historically lagged behind in reading and/or literacy achievement?

 - Purpose Statement

 - Eligibility Criteria